iammodernsage/FireWall-FFA/ReadMe.md

-This is an open source & a free for all web application firewall program.
+This is an open source & a free for all Next-Generation FireWall.

  ## Intro